Ktopper/qr_coder/README.md

      - Retrieves the URL and desired size from the UI elements.
      - Renders the QR code to the canvas with the specified size.

+### Setting Up the Application:

+- Clone or download the project from GitHub.
+- Navigate to the project folder in the terminal.
+- Run npm install to install all required dependencies.
+- Launch the application with npm start.

 #### Workflow:

 1. User enters a URL into the provided input field.